ABridoux/SafeFetching/README.md

 ```

 ## `NSPredicate`, `Predicate`
-Why not using `Predicate` directly?
-Two reasons:
+Why not using the `Predicate` macro?
+Two reasons.
 - It works only with SwiftData as of today (so iOS 17+, macOS 14+ ...).
 It doesn't work with CoreData.
 - It doesn't support everything that `NSPredicate` does when fetching a CoreData store.

 Meanwhile, `NSPredicate` requires to write everything in a `String`, which is very error-prone.

-Whereas this library tries to reach three objectives:
+Whereas this library tries to cover three objectives:
 1. Use compiler-checking to evaluate predicates and avoid runtime errors.
 2. Writing a request and especially a predicate should feel as natural as possible in Swift.
 3. No feature of NSPredicate to fetch a CoreData store should be left behind.